New constructions of twistor lifts for harmonic maps: Twistor spaces and lifts

 \begin{remark} For an alternative point of view, given a filtration \eqref{Y-filt}, set $\wh Y_i = \pi(Y_i)$ \ $(i=0,1,\ldots, t+1)$, where $\pr:W\to W/\lambda W$ denotes the natural projection.
 Since $Y_i$ contains $\lambda W$, we have $Y_i = \pi^{-1}(\wh Y_i)$.
 The operator $F$ descends to $W/\lambda W$ and becomes tensorial; we call a filtration an \emph{$F$-filtration (of\/ $W/\lambda W$)} if\/ $F$ maps $\wh Y_i$ into $\wh Y_{i+1}$\,.
 Then \emph{$Y_i$ is an $F$-filtration if and only if\/ $\wh Y_i$ is}, and \emph{the isomorphism $\Phi^{-1}: W/\lambda W \to \CC^n$ gives a one-to-one correspondence between $F$-filtrations of\/ $W/\lambda W$ and $A_z^{\varphi}$-filtrations of\/ $\CC^n$}.
 Since $\Phi^{-1}\circ \pr = P_0\circ\Phi^{-1}$, we have $Z_i = P_0\circ\Phi^{-1} Y_i = \Phi^{-1}\wh Y_i$\,.
 Lastly, $\nu$ descends to $W/\lambda W$, and invariance of $Y_i$ under $\nu$ is equivalent to invariance of $\wh Y_i$ under $\nu$.
 Hence, it would be natural to work in $W/\lambda W$; however, for convenience, we continue to work in $W$. \end{remark}

-For a harmonic map into a Grassmannian, we can choose an extended solution $\Phi$ which is $\nu$-invariant; we now show that the canonical filtration for such a $\Phi$ is alternating; see Example \ref{ex:can-filt2} for more information.
+For a harmonic map to a Grassmannian, we can choose an extended solution $\Phi$ which is $\nu$-invariant; we now show that the canonical filtration for such a $\Phi$ is alternating; see Example \ref{ex:can-filt2} for more information.

 \begin{proposition} Let $\Phi$ be a $\nu$-invariant polynomial extended solution of degree $r$.
 Set $W = \Phi\H_+$ and $\varphi = \Phi_{-1}:M \to G_*(\cn^n)$.
 Let $(Z_i)$ be the canonical $A_z^{\varphi}$-filtration of Example \ref{ex:can-filt}, and set $\psi_i = Z_i \ominus Z_{i+1}$ \ $(i=0,1,\ldots, r)$.
 Then $\psi_i \subset (-1)^i \varphi$ so that $\varphi = \sum_j \psi_{2j}$\,. \end{proposition}